 Treats All Levels of Obstructive Sleep Apnea

 Oral appliances can be used to treat all levels of obstructive sleep apnea, but are most successful in mild to moderate cases.
-They will give an improvement of sleep apnea symptoms and reduce sleep apnea severity for patients with all levels of apnea.
+They will bring about an improvement of sleep apnea symptoms and reduce sleep apnea severity for patients with all levels of apnea.
 That being said, people with severe obstructive sleep apnea should try CPAP first.
 Oral appliances can be used if you can’t tolerate CPAP, but they’re considered a secondary line of treatment for severe obstructive sleep apnea.

 Oral appliances are about the simplest piece of medical equipment you will ever own.
-You just put it in and go to sleep!
-It may take a couple of days to get it completely comfortable, but there’s nothing to plug in, no settings to adjust, no hoses to put together, no reservoirs to monitor or fill.
+You just put it in your mouth and go to sleep!
+It may take a couple of days to get completely comfortable, but there’s nothing to plug in, no settings to adjust, no hoses to put together, no reservoirs to monitor or fill.
 Maintenance is simple, too.
 Rinse and brush it every day and soak it occasionally to keep it clean.
 That’s about all it takes to keep it functioning properly.

 Easy to Transport